Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Provide entity change set to filter event classes in preUpdate events.
 * Use new workflow system based on Symfony workflow component for Zikula 1.5.0+ (#973).
 * Category-related fixes for when using multiple registries.
+* Use form type class constants for Zikula 1.5.0+.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.4).

 ## ModuleStudio 0.7.3 (Feb 18, 2017)